cristoper/feedmixer/README.rst

 Changelog
 ~~~~~~~~~

+- v2.3.2_ Update dependencies to use upstream feedparser now that the fix for `this bug <https://github.com/kurtmckee/feedparser/pull/260>`_ has been merged.
 - v2.3.1_ More consistent builds: update dependencies in Pipfile.lock (which also seems to work better with newer versions of pipenv) and pin Dockerfile base image to specific hash
 - v2.3.0_ Replace on-disk cache with in-memory cache.
 This simplifies application code and administration (don't have to worry about pruning the cache database)
 - v2.2.0_ Fix handling of RSS feeds with missing pubDates so that they sort to the bottom instead of throwing an exception during sorting